A Chandra Survey of Milky Way Globular Clusters. III. Searching for X-ray Signature of Intermediate-mass Black Holes: Sample selection and data preparation

 We downloaded and reprocessed the {\it Chandra} data with CIAO v4.12 and calibration files CALDB v4.9.5, following the standard procedure\footnote{\url{https://cxc.harvard.edu/ciao/}}.
 After generating the level-2 events files, we examined the light curve of each observation and filtered time intervals that suffer from significant particle flares, if any.
 The cleaned exposure time of each ObsID is given in Table~\ref{tab:observation}.
 For each observation, we then produced counts maps and exposure maps, at the natal pixel scale of 0\farcs492, in three energy bands: 0.5--2 ($S$-band), 2--8 ($H$-band) and 0.5--8 ($F$-band) keV.
 The exposure maps were weighted by an assumed incident spectrum of an absorbed power-law, with photon-index of 1.7 and absorption column density $N_{\rm H}=10^{21}\rm~cm^{-2}$.
 We also generated for each band and each ObsID maps of the point-spread function (PSF), using the same spectral weighting as for the exposure map.
 For 27 GCs with more than one exposures, we calibrated the relative astrometry by matching the centroid of commonly detected point sources, using the CIAO tool {\it reproject\_aspect}.
 We then reprojected the individual counts maps or exposure maps to a common tangential point, i.e., the cluster center, to produce a combined image.
 The PSF maps were similarly combined, with weights according to the local effective exposure.

-Following the merit of \citet{2019ApJ...876...59C}, we performed source detection over the ACIS field-of-view (FoV) of each GC.
+Following the methods of \citet{2019ApJ...876...59C}, we performed source detection over the ACIS field-of-view (FoV) of each GC.
 For the 27 GCs with more than one exposures, source detection was performed over the combined image of enhanced signal-to-noise ratio (S/N).
 Specifically, we run the CIAO tool {\it wavdetect} to detect point sources in each of the three bands.
 A 50\% enclosed count radius (ECR) was adopted for the PSF map in this step, along with a false detection probability of $10^{-6}$, to give tolerance to source crowing in the cluster core, which is the focus of this work.
 We defer a detailed presentation of the detected X-ray sources to a future work (Z. Cheng et al. in preparation).
-We note in passing that \citet{2020ApJ...901...57B} have recently presented a catalog of X-ray point sources in 38 GCs based on {\it Chandra}/ACIS observations, but they did not specifically examine potential X-ray counterparts of the putative IMBHs. \\
+We note in passing that \citet{2020ApJ...901...57B} have recently presented a catalog of X-ray point sources in 38 GCs based on {\it Chandra}/ACIS observations, but they did not specifically examine potential X-ray counterparts of the putative IMBHs.
+We contrast our detection of cluster central sources with the catalog of \citet{2020ApJ...901...57B} in Section~\ref{subsec:detection}. \\